rgburke/grv/doc/documentation.md

 ## Introduction

-GRV - Git Repository Viewer - is a TUI for viewing and modifying git repositories.
+GRV - Git Repository Viewer - is a TUI for viewing and modifying Git repositories.
 The sections below provide an overview of the ways to configure and interact with GRV.